 Ways to use Qualtrics

-Faculty and departments interested in having the Group Decision Center set up their SROIs should contact the Group Decision Center at the beginning of each semester.
+Faculty and departments interested in having the Group Decision Center set up their SCEs should make arrangements with the Group Decision Center at the beginning of each semester.

 Some of the many features of Qualtrics include:

 - Wizards with point and click interface to build surveys quickly.